So you want to be a freelancer? (Or at least you think you do.)

 There are all kinds of freelance business ideas, and over the last several years, those opportunities have greatly expanded.

-According to Statista, in 2020, there were 59 million freelance workers in the United States.
-This was a jump of six million people since 2014, and the numbers have increased even more since that study.
-COVID introduced a lot of new people into the world of freelancing, and many have created successful businesses.
+According to Statista, in 2022, there were 60 million freelance workers in the United States.
+This was a jump of seven million people since 2014.

 Before you dive into finding the right freelance business ideas, there are some things you’ll want to consider-–some basics of freelancing that will help you determine the path that is right for you.